 The American CDC (Centers for Disease Control and Prevention) has recommended the use of cloth face mask for the general public.
-And encourages the use of disposal surgical and N95 masks, which apparently are in “critical supplies” for health workers and people who are first responders to a contamination report¹.
+They discourage the use of disposal surgical and N95 masks, which apparently are in “critical supplies” for health workers and people who are first responders to a contamination report¹.

 After months of quarantines and lockdowns, more and more places have opened up.
-For most of us, face masks and coverings has become a part of daily living.
+For most of us, face masks and coverings have become a part of daily living.
 This constant covering of our faces has caused a skin malady previously only experienced by medical workers, the maskne.
-Maskne is a bucket term describing all sorts skin irritations ranging from chafing and acne, to eczema and rosacea, as a result of constantly wearing a face mask.
+Maskne is a bucket term describing all sorts of skin irritations ranging from chafing and acne to eczema and rosacea, as a result of constantly wearing a face mask.

 Contact Dermatitis.
-Contact dermatitis is a type of rash that is a result of direct contact with any substance including fragrances, cosmetics and fabric.
+Contact dermatitis is a type of rash resulting from direct contact with any substance including fragrances, cosmetics, and fabric.

-Rashes is usually the first sign of face mask skin irritation.
-Chafing and chapped skin show anywhere there is constant pressure and friction between the skin and the mask: on the bridge of the nose, the ear, the upper cheeks and the chin area.
+Rashes are usually the first sign of face mask skin irritation.
+Chafing and chapped skin show anywhere there is constant pressure and friction between the skin and the mask: on the bridge of the nose, the ear, the upper cheeks, and the chin area.

 Miliria.
-Also called sweat rash or heat rash is a skin disorder that comes from occlusion or blocked blood vessels as what happens when skin is pressed at a spot for prolonged periods of time, and the added sweat trapped inside the mask.
+Also called sweat rash or heat rash is a skin disorder that comes from occlusion or blocked blood vessels as what happens when the skin is pressed at a spot for prolonged periods, and the added sweat trapped inside the mask.

-This itchy rash that appears in small areas, is usually appears when it is warm and humid, such as in tropical climates or during summer seasons.
-The skin under the mask experiences rising temperature, humidity and C02 levels, allowing bacteria and other microorganisms to block the pores².
+This itchy rash that appears in small areas usually arises when it is warm and humid, such as in tropical climates or during summer seasons.
+The skin under the mask experiences rising temperature, humidity, and C02 levels, allowing bacteria and other microorganisms to block the pores².